community access fund

 Frequently Asked Questions

-Are supported spaces free?
+Are supported places free?

 No. The scheme works as a shared-cost model, where the member pays 50% and the fund covers the remaining 50%.